hydraulic-institute/edb/source/03_fluid-flow-III/03_fr-loss-others.md

 or laminar flow, use the intersection with the critical zone line.

-d) Compute the friction loss in pressure drop or head, as desired, from Equations (11) or (12) above.
+d) Compute the frictional loss in pressure drop or head, as desired, from Equations (11) or (12) above.
 These equations are repeated on each chart.